 The main difference of how Christmas is celebrated here compared to in the West is that here, Christmas Eve, instead of Christmas Day, is the main event.
 Many family meals are held on this day and hotels and restaurants around Hoi An offer special Christmas menus and banquets.
 You’ll even find réveillon (chocolate log cake) in many restaurants.
 A remnant of the French influence here.
 Many of the town’s bars will have Christmas Eve themed drinks and celebrations.
 The Old Town and its surrounding streets come alive with Christmas Eve revellers.
 The beach is lively, too, during this time, with many bars holding festive beach parties.

 Hidden Hint: Christmas Eve can be very busy on the streets of Hoi An as many of the youth will ride around on their motorbikes to different celebrations or to check out the lanterns, lights, and various activities.
 If you stick to the pedestrian zones of the Old Town, you’ll be able to avoid most of this.

-Weather in Hoi An on Christmas
+Christmas Dining in Hoi An

 Christmas Eve Gala Dinner

 The main event held on Christmas Eve is when they host a large “Christmas Eve Gala Dinner”.
 This comes complete with Christmas delights, welcome cocktails and the big man himself Santa even drops in with presents!
 There are beautiful decorations, carol singing, lion dancing, and even a bonfire!